 Poltergeist is one of the most beloved horror movies in American history.
 It's also rumored to be cursed.
-Many of its stars have met with unfortunate accidents after filming, and some have even died.
+Many of its stars and cast members have met with unfortunate accidents after filming, and some have even died.
 While it's not the first movie in history to be followed by such rumors, the Poltergeist curse carries more weight because of its unique origins.

 Horror movies are often connected with frightening circumstances, but the Poltergeist movie curse actually ties into its story.
 The film follows the Freeling family, who are assaulted by a collection of nasty spirits disturbed by their home because it was built on an old cemetery.
 But that's not the only place that the dead were being desecrated - according to people who worked on the film, the skeletons used in the iconic pool scene were actual human remains.

 Because the story is explicitly about the problems that arise from disrespecting the dead, there's a pretty compelling argument for why Poltergeist would be cursed.
 With celebrity deaths, strange accidents, and even exorcisms taking place over the film's 30-year history, Poltergeist's curse is easily one of the most interesting rumors in Hollywood.

 Dominique Dunne (who played Dana, the older sister of the Freeling family) was the first of the cast to die in an untimely fashion.
 Dunne broke up with an abusive boyfriend, who later returned to her house to pressure her into getting back together with him.
 She refused, and an argument ensued.
 As the argument escalated, the ex-boyfriend choked her until she passed out and ultimately fell into a coma.

 Even worse, the ex-boyfriend was released after serving only half of his prison sentence.
 Like Heather O'Rourke, Dunne's untimely death has made many people believers in the curse.